SoftUni-Internal/interactive-content/EN/00-Course-Introduction/00-Course-Introduction.md

 Welcome to the Java OOP Advanced module!

+**Here, we will take a look at what knowledge we will acquire after completing this module!**

 As u all know, Java is **strong-typed OOP language**.

 It implements all the **object-oriented concepts**.

 Any programs that we write in Java must use the concept of class.
-Our `Main` method itself is included in a class main.
+Our `Main` method itself is included in a main class.

 Classes are the basic building blocks of OOP paradigm.